-All courses that require work with a school district require payment to a certified cooperating teacher have a fee attached.
+All courses that require field experience in a school district require payment to a certified cooperating teacher and have a fee attached.
 These fees contribute to an honorarium that is paid to the cooperating teacher for their willingness to supervise and work with Geneva teacher candidates.